 The following information details some of the most frequently asked questions about the program.
-We invite all families considering our program to contact us for a detailed introduction and so we can answer your questions relevant to your location, age of your children and any specific requirements.
+However we invite all families considering our service to contact us for a detailed introduction and so we can answer your questions relevant to your location, age of your children and any specific requirements.

 How long does it take to find an Au Pair for my family after I apply?

-Generally, we require at least 8 weeks notice to find an Au Pair for your family.
-Au Pairs coming from other countries than Germany normally can arrive in Australia at shorter notice.
+Generally, we require 4-8 weeks notice to find an Au Pair for your family.
+Au Pairs coming from countries other than Germany normally can arrive in Australia at much shorter notice.

 The matching process is highly time-intensive to ensure that the Au Pair matches the needs of your family, and that you are the family that will suit the profile the Au pair has given us.
-AIFS Au Pairs are living in their respective home country while we are matching them with their Host Families, and the matching process also requires us to book flights and apply for their visas.
+AIFS' Au Pairs are living in their respective home country when we are matching them with a Host Family.
+After the placement is finalised, flights and visas must be arranged.

-Why should we use services of AIFS when we can find an Au Pair for very little money on the internet?
+Why should we use services of AIFS Au Pair when we can use find an Au Pair through social media or the internet?

-We know that having a family is an expensive business and you're right to question the value of this service.
 We believe it is important that an Au Pair is thoroughly screened and vetted before caring for children in Australia.
 AIFS invests in training our global network to identify suitable candidates.
 AIFS screening includes the verification of references in an Au Pair's home country, medical and police checks and a one-on-one interview by our trained interviewers who can assess an Au Pair's suitability to the program.
 Screening also includes the use of AIFS' child protection and safeguarding framework.

-In addtion to our online database of Au Pairs, we offer a tailored matching service to offer Au Pairs with the appropriate experience for your family.
-Once placed our service continues with a dedicated after-hours counsellor and 24/7 emergency support.
+In addition to our password protected online database, AIFS Au Pair delivers a tailored matching service to offer Au Pairs with the appropriate experience for your family.
+Our service continues after your Au Pair arrives with a dedicated after-hours counsellor and 24/7 emergency support.

-AIFS does not have share holders and we are strongly committed to our mission of providing the highest quality educational and cultural exchange programs and to enrich the lives of people throughout the world.
+AIFS is strongly committed to our mission of providing the highest quality educational and cultural exchange programs and to enrich the lives of people throughout the world.
 Our service delivers an immersive, mutually rewarding cultural exchange.

 Yes, almost every AIFS Au Pair has an International Driver's License and can assist for example with the school runs or with driving the children sporting or other afternoon/weekend activities.
 It is the responsibility of the Host Family to assess the driving ability of the Au Pair before granting permission to operate a vehicle and we reccommend that you enrol your Au Pair in at least one driving lesson.
-Please be aware that most Au Pairs come from right-hand-side traffic countries.
-Also please be mindful that some Au Pairs, depending of their home country, don't have experience with driving manual or automatic cars.
+Please be aware that most Au Pairs come from right-handside traffic countries.
+Please be mindful that some Au Pairs, depending of their home country, don't have experience with driving automatic cars.

-If the Au Pair is required to use a motor vehicle, the Host Family will provide vehicle insurance coverage for the Au Pair and to have the Au Pair listed as a driver on the insurance policy of all vehicles that the Au Pair will use.
+If the Au Pair is required to use a motor vehicle, the Host Family will provide comprehensive vehicle insurance coverage for the Au Pair, and have the Au Pair listed as a driver on the insurance policy of all vehicles which the Au Pair will use.

 The Host Family agrees to limit any claim against the Au Pair for uninsured damages resulting in the negligent operation of a motor vehicle to a maximum of AUD$1,000.
 In the event of an insurance claim, the Host Family will be responsible for paying any excess relating to the claim.
 The Host Family will be liable to pay 100% of any damages if the Au Pair is not listed on the vehicle’s insurance cover.